Secret Quorums: Protecting Byzantine Protocols Against Adaptive Adversaries: Model

-\paratitle{A Strong Adaptive and Rushing Adversary} We assume a strong adaptive and rushing adversary that can corrupt Byzantine nodes.
-The adversary has read and write access to memory of corrupted nodes.
-Corrupted nodes can collude.
-The adversary can control message delays, but it cannot drop systematically messages between correct nodes.
-Being rushing, the adversary can observe any message sent before any correct node.
-In particular, it controls message delays so it can define the delivery order at all nodes and deliver any message to a corrupted node before any correct node.
+\paratitle{Adversary} We assume a strongly adaptive rushing adversary that can corrupt up to $f$ nodes.
+The adversary obtains read and write access to memory of corrupted nodes, corrupted nodes may collude, and they remain corrupted for the rest of the execution.
+The adversary is strongly adaptive in the sense that it can instantly corrupt any node of its choice, still subject to the bound of at most $f$ corrupted nodes, based on messages and internal states observed during the execution.

-Being strong and adaptive, the adversary can corrupt instantly any node of its choice --- still up to $f$ nodes --- based on messages gathered during the execution.
-The adversary can, for instance, observe a particular set of messages intended for a given node, instantly corrupt the intended recipient and impede a reaction to this message.
+The adversary controls message delays and can therefore determine the order in which messages are delivered.
+However, it cannot permanently prevent the delivery of messages exchanged between correct nodes.
+Since the adversary is rushing, it can schedule message delivery so that a message is delivered to a corrupted node before it is delivered to any correct node.
+In this way, the adversary may observe the content of messages received by corrupted nodes before deciding its next actions.
+For instance, the adversary may observe a message delivered to a corrupted node, learn information from it, and immediately corrupt another node that is expected to react to that message.
+After corrupting that node, the adversary can modify its local state and prevent it from performing the corresponding reaction.

-We also assume private channels, i.e. the adversary cannot see the internal state of correct nodes and cannot see the internal content of messages between correct nodes; but still the adversary can learn the source, target, and size of each message.
+We also assume private channels.
+That is, the adversary cannot read the internal state of correct nodes, nor the content of messages exchanged between correct nodes.
+However, the adversary may still learn the source, destination, and size of each message.
+To limit traffic-analysis attacks, we assume that many protocol instances are batched together and communicated through gossip, so that the adversary cannot infer which nodes participate in which instance.

-We assume that the adversary is computationally bounded and cannot break cryptographic schemes, find a private key given the matching public key of a non corrupted node nor forge a signature.
+We assume a computationally bounded adversary that cannot break the underlying cryptographic primitives, find a private key given the matching public key of a correct node nor forge a signature.